nomanreshad/QuranicPath/README.md

 ## Features
 Quranic Path is an app intended to help people to read Quran online or offline on their phone.
 The app allows you to read all surahs, search a specific surah or ayah by surah or ayah number.
 You can read Quran for free here!
 This works both online and offline.
-If you wanna read surah offline then you need to add that surah in favorite
+If you wanna read surah offline then you need to add that surah in favorite.

 ## Screenshots